|Nutritional Guidelines (per serving)|

-Spread cashews out on a baking sheet and place in the oven at 350 degrees.
-Allow to bake until cashews appear golden brown in color (15-30 minutes) If your cashews are already roasted, allow to bake for 10 minutes (this will just crisp them up nicely).
+Spread cashews out on a baking sheet and place in the oven at 350 F. Allow to bake until cashews appear golden brown in color (15 to 30 minutes) If your cashews are already roasted, allow to bake for 10 minutes (this will just crisp them up nicely).

 Remove from oven and slide nuts onto a plate or onto your counter-top to cool slightly.

 Place a wok or large frying pan over medium-high heat.
 Add the oil plus the chili flakes and cayenne pepper.
 Stir the chili into the oil.

 When oil is hot, add the nuts.
 Stir-fry until nuts are coated with chili oil (about 20 seconds).